lynetteshaw/CMPLXSYS530_ASS4/Proposal.md

 I will be sweeping through the cost to budding for ants and the cost of reproduction of parasites.
 I will also look at how much the parasites gain from ants.
 The ranges will be between 0 and 1 becuase they will be proportions.

+**_LS:_** _Related to an earlier comment, you might also think about thinking about "heterogeneity" as a parameter.
+At the very least, you'll be wanting to compare the binary conditions of homogeneous vs. heterogeneous._